T-Troll/alienfx-tools/README.md

 For fan control - Send me the ACPI dump from [RW Everything](http://rweverything.com/) for analysis.

 ## Known issues
-- Hardware light effects like breathing, spectrum, rainbow mode do not support older (APIv1-v3) and per-key RGB (APIv5) devices.
+- Hardware light effects like breathing, spectrum, rainbow only supported at APIv4 (Tron) lights.
-- Hardware light effects (and global effect) didn't work with software effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
+- Hardware light effects and global effect didn't work with software effects at the same time for APIv4-v5 (hardware bug, "Update" command stop all effects).
 Disable monitoring in `alienfx-gui` to use it.
 - DirectX12 games didn't allow access to GPU or frame, so `Ambient` effect will not work, and `alienfx-gui` can't handle GPU load for it correctly.
 - Using a hardware power button, especially for events, can provide hardware light system acting slow right after color update! `alienfx-gui` will switch to the "Devices" tab or quit with visible delay.
 - **WARNING!** I strongly recommend stopping AWCCService if you plan to use `alienfx-gui` application with "Power Button" related features.
 Keeping it working can provide unexpected results up to light system freeze (for APIv4).